avantrec/soco-cli/README.md

 **Example**: `sonos Lounge play_m3u my_playlist.m3u`, or, to print filenames and invoke interactive mode: `sonos Lounge play_m3u my_playlist.m3u pi`.

 This feature works by invoking the `play_file` action for each file in the playlist in sequence, so the same rules apply as for `play_file`.
 Note that `play_m3u` does not create a Sonos queue on the speaker -- the 'queue' is managed locally by SoCo-CLI -- so it's not possible to skip forward or back using a Sonos app.

+### Directories of Audio Files

+To play every audio file in a local directory, use the `play_directory` (or `play_dir`) action.
+As with the `play_m3u` action this invokes `play_file` for each valid audio file in the directory.
+It does not traverse into subdirectories.

+**Example**: `sonos Lounge play_directory "Music/Mozart/The Magic Flute/CD 1"`

+On macOS (but not on Windows or Linux), if you have an attached CD drive, this action can be used to play a CD directly to your Sonos speakers, e.g.:

+`sonos Lounge play_dir "/Volumes/Audio CD"`.

+The `play_file` action can be used to play individual tracks on the CD, e.g.:

+`sonos Lounge play_file "/Volumes/Audio CD/1 Audio Track.aiff"`.

 ### Spotify, Tidal and Deezer Share Links